HainanXu/Risk-Sharing-Pool-Model/README.md

 # RSP-model
-Risk sharing pool model

-50000 observations in total.

-Identified bad rated risks that needed to be put into the risk sharing pool based on the given data;
+*Identified bad rated risks that needed to be put into the risk sharing pool based on the given data;*

+The original dataset has 50000 observations and 22 variables.

 Prepared the dataset by transforming target variables and filling up missing values (denoted by 1);